MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 - An Azure subscription in [Azure Government](/azure/azure-government/).
 - A Microsoft Entra ID account in Azure Government.
-- Prerequisites for permissions and resources as described in the regular account section.
+- Prerequisites for permissions and resources as described in the standard account section.

 ### Create new account via the Azure Government portal